 A great deal of coffee is produced in Mexico, and in the growing areas, especially the state of Veracruz, as well as in the traditional coffeehouses in the capital, you will be served superb coffee.
 In its basic form, café solo or negro, it is strong, black, often sweet (ask for it sin azúcar for no sugar), and comes in small cups.
 For weaker black coffee ask for café americano, though this may mean instant (if you do want instant, ask for “Nescafé”).
 White is café cortado or con un pocito de leche; café con leche can be delicious, made with all milk and no water (ask if it’s “hecho de leche”).
 Espresso and cappuccino are often available too, or you may be offered café de olla – stewed in the pot for hours with cinnamon and sugar, it’s thick, sweet and tasty.
 Outside traditional coffee areas, however, the coffee is often terrible, with only instant available.

-Tea (té) is often available too, and you may well be offered a cup at the end of a comida.
-Usually it’s some kind of herb tea like manzanillo (camomile) or yerbabuena (mint).
+Tea (té) is often available too, especially in Chinese restaurants, and you may well be offered a cup at the end of a comida.
+You may also be offered herb teas such as manzanillo (camomile) or yerbabuena (mint).
 If you get the chance to try traditional hot chocolate (“the drink of the Aztecs”), then do so – it’s an extraordinary, spicy, semi-bitter concoction, quite unlike the milky bedtime drink of your childhood.
+Artisan chocolate shops sell the chocolate for this (you just add boiling water), and occasionally sell it as a drink too.

 Mexican beer (cerveza) is mostly light lager (cerveza clara) – usually light in flavour as well as colour.
-Sol, Tecate and Dos Equis are typical brands; if you want something more flavoursome try Modelo, Bohémia or Corona, or a dark (oscura) beer, of which the best are Negra Modelo, Indio and Tres Equis.
-Pacífico, originally from the west coast, is gaining popularity among the national brands.
+Sol, Tecate and Dos Equis are typical brands; if you want something more flavoursome try Modelo, Bohémia or Corona, or a dark (oscura) beer, of which the best are Negra Modelo, Indio and Bohémia Obscura.
 Try a michelada, a beer cocktail made by adding ice, lime and Worcestershire and Tabasco sauces to dark beer and rimming the glass with salt.
 The milder chelada is a light beer mixed with plenty of lime and salt, and both are refreshing on a sunny day.

 Mescal (often spelled mezcal) is basically the same thing as tequila, but is made from a slightly different variety of plant, the maguey, and is younger and less refined.
 In fact, tequila was originally just a variety of mescal.
 The spurious belief that the worm in the mescal bottle is hallucinogenic is based on confusion between the drink and the peyote cactus, which is also called mescal, but by the time you’ve got down as far as the worm, you’ll be too far gone to notice anyway.

-Pulque, a mildly alcoholic milky beer made from the same cactus, is the traditional drink of the poor and sold in special bars called pulquerías.
-The best comes from the state of Mexico City, and is thick and viscous – it’s a little like palm wine, and definitely an acquired taste.
+Pulque, a mildly alcoholic milky beer made from the same maguey cactus, is the traditional drink of the poor and sold in special bars called pulquerías.
+The best comes from the State of Mexico, and is thick and viscous – it’s a little like palm wine, and definitely an acquired taste.
 Unfermented pulque, called aguamiel, is sweet and non-alcoholic.

 Drinking other spirits, you should always ask for nacional, as anything imported is fabulously expensive.
 Rum (ron), gin (ginebra) and vodka are made in Mexico, as are some very palatable brandies (brandy or coñac – try San Marcos or Presidente).
 Most of the cocktails for which Mexico is known – margaritas, piñas coladas and so on – are available only in tourist areas or hotel bars, and are generally pretty strong.